awillem/project-10-full-stack-app/README.md

 To Start:
 Start up MongoDB
-In the terminal, naviagate to the api directory and type 'npm start'
+In the terminal, naviagate to the api directory.
+Type 'npm install'.
+When that is finished, type 'npm start' (This api uses bcrypt which can have npm install issues for some users.
+I use yarn to install bcrypt )

-In another terminal, navigate to the client directory and type 'npm start' This should open  a tab in your browser, viewing localhost:3000.
+In another terminal, navigate to the client directory.
+Type 'npm install'.
+When that is finished, type 'npm start' This should open  a tab in your browser, viewing localhost:3000.